Author:

 It’s true that you may be able to save a large sum by using the cheapest delivery alternative.
 But how would your customers feel if they receive their packages weeks or months after they’ve placed an order at your online shop?

-By identifying and analyzing the locations of your manufacturers, warehouses and customers in the supply chain, you can nevertheless plan and find delivery routes that are both economical and efficient.
+By identifying and analysing the locations of your manufacturers, warehouses and customers in the supply chain, you can nevertheless plan and find delivery routes that are both economical and efficient.

-Having optimized your delivery routes and times for better efficiency and reduced costs, you would be able to increase your customers’ satisfaction and maybe even your profits.
+Optimising your e-commerce delivery routes and times for better efficiency and reduced costs, you would be able to increase your customers’ satisfaction and maybe even your profits.

 8. Enhance your paperwork and processing